vvij86/churn_predictions/readme.txt

-Copilot Prompt — Step 3: Load Existing Model and Test Data
+Copilot Prompt — Step 4: Evaluate Existing Model and Log Metrics to MLflow

 Create a new Databricks notebook named:

-"03_load_existing_model_and_test_data.ipynb"
+"04_evaluate_model_and_log_mlflow.ipynb"

-This notebook should contain only Step 3 of the MLOps POC.
+This notebook should contain only Step 4 of the MLOps POC.

 Purpose

-Load the already trained Logistic Regression model and the existing test dataset so they can be reused for MLflow model registration and scoring in later steps.
+Reuse the existing trained Logistic Regression model and test dataset to:

+1. Generate predictions
+2. Calculate evaluation metrics
+3. Create an MLflow experiment
+4. Log the evaluation metrics and model information into MLflow

-Do not retrain the model.
+Do not register the model in Unity Catalog yet.
+Model registration will be done in the next step.

-Existing Files
+Existing Inputs

+Use these existing files:

 Model:

 "Models/logistic_regression_pipeline.joblib"

-Test files:
+Test data:

 "Test_ds/churn_X_test.csv"

 "Test_ds/churn_y_test.csv"

-"Test_ds/churn_test_account_ids.csv"

-Notebook Content

-Create a Markdown heading:

-"# Step 3 - Load Existing Model and Test Dataset"
+Step 4 - Evaluate Model and Log Metrics to MLflow

-Explain briefly that the model has already been trained previously and this POC will reuse it instead of training again.
+Create a Markdown section explaining that MLflow experiment tracking stores model runs, parameters, metrics and artifacts so different model runs can later be compared.

-1. Import Libraries
+1. Import Required Libraries

 Import:

 - pandas
+- numpy
 - joblib
+- mlflow
+- mlflow.sklearn

+From sklearn.metrics import:

+- accuracy_score
+- precision_score
+- recall_score
+- f1_score
+- roc_auc_score
-- os
+- confusion_matrix

-2. Load Test Data
+2. Load Existing Test Dataset

 Load:

+"Test_ds/churn_X_test.csv"

+into:

-- "churn_X_test.csv" into "X_test"
+"X_test"
-- "churn_y_test.csv" into "y_test"
-- "churn_test_account_ids.csv" into "test_account_ids"

-Print the shape of each dataset.

-Display the first 5 rows of each.

-3. Validate Data

-Print:

-- number of rows in X_test
-- number of rows in y_test
-- number of account IDs

-Confirm that all three row counts match.

-If they do not match, print a warning.

-4. Load Existing Logistic Regression Model

 Load:

+"Test_ds/churn_y_test.csv"

+into:

+"y_test"

+Ensure y_test is converted to a 1-dimensional array/Series if required.

+3. Load Existing Logistic Regression Model

+Load:

 "Models/logistic_regression_pipeline.joblib"

-using "joblib.load()".
+using joblib.

-Store it as:
+Store it in:

 "model"

-Print:
+Do not retrain the model.

+4. Generate Predictions

+Generate:

+y_pred = model.predict(X_test)

+If "predict_proba()" is available, generate positive-class probabilities:

+y_probability = model.predict_proba(X_test)[:, 1]

+5. Calculate Evaluation Metrics

+Calculate:

+- Accuracy
+- Precision
-- model type
+- Recall
-- model object
+- F1 Score
-- pipeline steps if it is an sklearn Pipeline

-5. Basic Validation

-Confirm that the model supports:

-- "predict()"
+- ROC AUC
-- "predict_proba()"
+- Confusion Matrix

-Print a message indicating whether each method is available.

-Do not run full model evaluation yet.
+Use safe handling for divide-by-zero where appropriate.

+Display all metrics clearly.

+Also display the confusion matrix.

+6. Explain Metrics

+Add a Markdown section briefly explaining:

+- Accuracy = overall percentage of correct predictions
+- Precision = of members predicted as churn, how many actually churned
+- Recall = of members who actually churned, how many the model identified
+- F1 = balance between precision and recall
+- ROC AUC = model's overall ability to distinguish churn vs non-churn
+- Confusion Matrix = counts of TP, TN, FP and FN

+7. Create MLflow Experiment

+Create or use an MLflow experiment named:

+"/Shared/MLOps_POC_Superannuation_Churn"

+Use:

+mlflow.set_experiment(...)

-Do not register the model.
+Do not fail if the experiment already exists.

-Do not create an MLflow experiment.
+8. Start an MLflow Run

-Do not create a model version.
+Start a new MLflow run.

+Use a meaningful run name such as:

+"logistic_regression_existing_model_evaluation"

+Log the following parameters:

+- model_type = LogisticRegression
+- model_source = existing_joblib
+- poc_type = MLOps
+- dataset = churn_test_dataset

+Log these metrics:

+- accuracy
+- precision
+- recall
+- f1_score
+- roc_auc

+Also log useful tags:

+- business_use_case = superannuation_churn
+- environment = dev
+- poc_stage = model_evaluation

+9. Log Existing Model as MLflow Artifact

+Log the loaded sklearn model using:

+mlflow.sklearn.log_model(...)

+Use an artifact path such as:

+"model"

+Do NOT register the model in Unity Catalog in this notebook.

+10. Print MLflow Run Information

 At the end print:

+- Experiment name
+- Run ID
+- Model type
+- Accuracy
+- Precision
+- Recall
+- F1
+- ROC AUC

+Also print:

-"Step 3 completed successfully.
-Existing model and test dataset are ready for the MLOps POC."
+"Step 4 completed successfully.
+Model evaluation and MLflow experiment logging completed."

+Important Requirements

+- Do not retrain the model.
+- Do not register the model in Unity Catalog yet.
+- Do not create model versions yet.
+- Do not create Champion/Candidate aliases yet.
+- Keep the notebook focused only on evaluation and MLflow tracking.
+- Add simple Markdown explanations before each major code section so the notebook is easy to understand later.